. Create an economy wide carbon tax measure tied to emission reduction targets.

 .
 EICDA: Establish a carbon fee on refineries and importers of oil and coal, coal mining, natural gas producers and importers, producers of fluorinated gases, and other producers of GHG using such fuels if not already covered.

 .
-EICDA: Reimburse farms for any carbon fee embedded in their fossil fuel purchase, and exempt non-fossil fuel greenhouse gasses.
+EICDA: Reimburse farms for any carbon fee embedded in their fossil fuel purchase.

 .
 EICDA: Reimburse U.S. Armed Forces for carbon fee embedded in their fossil fuel purchase.

 .
 EICDA: Establish reduction targets for GHG emissions from fossil fuels from 2016 baseline, of 5% annually starting in 2025, for a total reduction of 90% by 2050.